Cyber Monday Discount 20%

 The use of hearing aids, or a combination of hearing aids and maskers, are often effective ways to minimize tinnitus.
 While it is not clear whether hearing aids help by amplifying background sounds that can mask out tinnitus or by actually altering the production of it, most hearing aid wearers report at least some reduction in their tinnitus.
 This may be due to the reduction in contrast between tinnitus and silence, or because of the new stimulation provided to the brain.

 There is no medication or herbal supplement medically proven to alleviate tinnitus symptoms.
 Some antidepressants and anti-anxiety medications are helpful for certain patients; however, more research is needed in this area.
+Many medications have tinnitus listed as a side effect.
+Speak with your physician if you begin experiencing tinnitus or it worsens with a medication change.
 We recommend scheduling an appointment with Longmont Hearing and Tinnitus Center.
 We can evaluate your tinnitus and make recommendations for possible steps forward to hearing health.
-Schedule an appointment today!

 Some over-the-counter drugs and supplements are misleadingly marketed as “tinnitus remedies” or “miracle cures.”
 Unfortunately, there is still no reliable scientific or medical evidence that these products — or the ingredients within them — have any impact on tinnitus.
-When it comes to tinnitus treatment and management, your best and safest bet would be consulting with an audiologist or a physician.
+When it comes to tinnitus treatment and management, consultation with an audiologist is recommended.
 A series of tests will be performed to rule out any underlying conditions.
 Once these are ruled out, it is easier to come up with an effective tinnitus treatment management plan.